wondrousWebWorks/portfolio/README.md

 ## Deployment

 The project can be run either locally or deployed on Heroku.
 Instructions for either option can be viewed below.
-The instructions provided are for installing on a Linux-based machine.
-Should your operating system be different, please note that some of the commands might be different.

 ### Local Installation

 #### Requirements

+**NOTE: The instructions provided are for installing on a Debian-based Linux operating system.
+Should your operating system be different, please note that some of the commands might be different.**

 - An integrated development environment (IDE) - [VSCode](https://code.visualstudio.com/Download) is free and was used to create this site
 - An account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) - follow the instructions to create an account